ftavares8769/Datacamp_Mini_Projects/README.md

 ## Contents

+- **Dr. Semmelweis and the Importance of Handwashing** — investigating maternal mortality data from 19th century Vienna and showing the dramatic impact of handwashing on reducing deaths
 - **Sleep Health** — exploring the relationship between lifestyle factors and sleep disorders
 - **Schools** — analyzing school bus and district data
 - **Netflix** — investigating trends in Netflix’s catalog over time